dylan-lang/opendylan/documentation/source/library-reference/language-extensions/index.rst

 Dylan Language Extensions
 *************************

-The Dylan language is described in `The Dylan Reference Manual
+..
+TODO: how do the ../dylan/ documents (finalization, primitives, threads) fit in?

-<https://opendylan.org/books/drm/>`_ by Andrew Shalit (Addison-Wesley,
+.. current-library:: common-dylan
-1996).
-We call this book "the DRM" hereafter.
+.. current-module:: common-dylan

-Open Dylan provides an implementation of the Dylan language described by the DRM, with a few exceptions that are documented in :doc:`language-differences`.
+The Dylan language is described in the :drm:`Dylan Reference Manual <Title>` by Andrew Shalit (Addison-Wesley, 1996), hereafter referred to as "the DRM".

-Open Dylan provides the Dylan language in the ``dylan`` module of the ``dylan`` library.
+The ways in which Open Dylan differs from the DRM are documented in :doc:`language-differences`.
+The rest of this document describes features added to the language while retaining compatibility with the DRM.
+These extensions are either built in to the ``dylan`` library or are available in a separate library, :doc:`common-dylan <../common-dylan/index>`.

-This document is an introduction to Open Dylan's extensions to the Dylan language.
-These extensions are either built in to the ``dylan`` library or are available in a separate library, :doc:`common-dylan
+The :doc:`common-dylan <../common-dylan/index>` library exports the
-<../common-dylan/index>`.
+:mod:`common-dylan:common-dylan` module and several other very frequently used modules.

 The majority of the extensions are in the :doc:`common-extensions
 <../common-dylan/common-extensions>` module